Clearinx/SeatExchangerApp/README.md

 - A server that handles some tasks like deleting obsolate flights from the cloud, handling push notifications, etc...

 ## Basic info of the application/possible scenarios and use cases you may try

+Basic info:

+- Multiple user accounts can be created, and users' data are handled separatley.
+- Only valid, existing flight numbers can be added.
+-There is a constant integrity among the local database and iCloud, so the app could have ran based on the local data as well.
+As there isn't any offline feature implemented yet, offline mode is not available.

 In this phase basically you can do in the app is the following: